Wedding - Couple Information

 The wedding fee for a wedding at St. Stephen's is $300 or at a location different from St. Stephen's $250, $50 payable to St. Stephen's before marriage preparation, and the remainder at the wedding.
 It includes marriage preparation inventory, the clergy's time and use of the church building for the wedding.
 This fee is waived if the couple is financially supporting St. Stephen's.
 An honorarium may be given to the clergy, but it is not required.
 The wedding fee does not include the rental of the Parish Hall; see Parish Hall Rental.

-Marriage preparation consists of filling in an inventory, which is sent away to be processed and the clergy discusses it with the couple over a minimum of three sessions.
+Marriage preparation consists of the clergy reviewing the intent of marriage (BAS p.
+541) with the couple, planning the wedding with the couple and the couple filling in an inventory, which is sent away to be processed and the clergy discusses it with them.
+Marriage preparation normally is a minimum of three sessions.

 Couples are also requested to take the Deanery Marriage Preparation Course.
 The Thunder Bay Anglican Churches offer a Deanery Marriage Preparation Course that is held on a Saturday at the end of April/beginning of May.
 Topics include a personality assessment (Kiersey Bates), intimacy, communication skills, conflict management, financial management, children and parenting, spirituality of marriage and a candle light dinner ends the gathering.
 A fee is charged for the course.
 Couples that have taken the course tell us that they find it was a positive experience.